akashkataria766/Sky-Core/README.md

 ## ✨ What You Can Do

-Sky Sense combines conversation with practical personal tools.

 ### 💬 Talk with SKY

 Have contextual conversations with SKY and continue discussions without treating every message as an isolated question.

 ### 🧠 Conversation Context

-Sky Sense is designed to preserve relevant conversational context so that follow-up questions feel like part of the same conversation.
+Relevant conversational context is preserved so follow-up questions can feel like part of the same conversation.

 ### 📝 Quick Notes